Staying in touch after adoption

-Having news about children who have been adopted gives you the chance to know how they are developing to know that they are safe and well.
-We understand that this may bring back painful feelings or memories, but most people feel that the information is really important and continue sharing and receiving information plus it is generally positive for the child who was adopted.
+Having news about children who have been adopted gives you the chance to know how they are developing, to know that they are safe and well.
+We understand that this may bring back painful feelings or memories, but most people feel that the information is really important and continue sharing and receiving information, plus it is generally positive for the child who was adopted.

 The agreement outlines what is expected of you and the adoptive parents.
-It will define when and what type of contact you have e.g. letters, photos, cards etc. It’s really important to keep to these times as children will be expecting your letter and if it does not arrive can be upsetting.
+It will define when and what type of contact you have, e.g. letters, photos, cards, etc. It’s really important to keep to these times as children will be expecting your letter, and if it does not arrive can be upsetting.

 Over the years, there may need to be changes and some flexibility as the child grows up and their needs change.
-Any changes that are made will always be in the child’s best interest and you will be kept up to date on the changes.
+Any changes that are made will always be in the child’s best interest, and you will be kept up to date on the changes.

-Support and information for birth families
+Support for birth families

 general or legal advice